kahboom/redhat-ipaas.github.io/source/developers/index.html.md

 ## System Tests

 [This](https://github.com/syndesisio/syndesis-system-tests) is the repository you can clone to run system-wide tests.
+These tests are meant to be run against OpenShift (either within or pointing to an Openshift installation).

 For instance, to run them locally you'd run the following:
 `mvn clean test`